House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Adjustability

 Another way some of the tools on the list adjust their size is by connecting two or more pieces.
 For example, combining two 50-inch straightedge clamps will create a 100-inch edge.
-This method requires higher-quality craftsmanship, or there will be flex where the two pieces come together.
+This method requires higher-quality craftsmanship, or there will be a flex where the two pieces come together.

-Tips for using straight edge clamps
+Tips for using straight-edge clamps

 • Always use a framing square to square your straight edge when you lock it in place to guarantee accuracy.
 Most tools do not automatically square themselves when you lock them down.

-• Always use a scrap piece of wood between your project and the clamps teeth to protect your project from damage.
+• Always use a scrap piece of wood between your project and the clamp’s teeth to protect your project from damage.
 If you do not have a piece of wood, a plastic cap of suitable size will often work as well.

 • Use the straightedge to clean up a ragged edge by clamping it to the bottom of the panel to create a straight edge.
-Then you can use a flush-trim bit to create a smooth edge.
+Then, you can use a flush-trim bit to create a smooth edge.

 • Use a self-clamping straight edge to clamp thin stock while the glue dries.
-The low-profile heads make an excellent base and allow you to direct clamping force without causing the wood to bow.
+The low-profile heads make an excellent base and allow you to direct the clamping force without causing the wood to bow.

 Other clamps we reviewed: